cranknet/repairflow/PROJECT_INDEX.md

 ## 1. Project Overview

 **RepairFlow** is a repair shop management system built with Next.js 15.
 It supports ticket management, customer tracking, inventory, and more.
-It is designed to run as a web application and a native Android app (via Capacitor).

 ### Tech Stack
 - **Framework:** Next.js 15 (App Router)